Get Involved

 Public Meeting: Alternatives Carried Forward (September 2023)

-On Saturday, September 23, 2023, the Homer Harbor Expansion Study team hosted one in-person public meeting in Homer from 10:00 am to 12:30 pm.
-A 45-minute presentation was given to kick-off the meeting, share the study overview, process and screening criteria, and the array of alternatives, which were also displayed on posters around the room.
+On Saturday, September 23, 2023, the Homer Harbor Expansion Study team hosted an in-person public meeting in Homer from 10:00 am to 12:30 pm.
+A 45-minute presentation was given to kick off the meeting and to share the study overview, the process and screening criteria, and the array of alternatives, which were also displayed on posters around the room.
 A 60-minute workshop break-out session featuring five different topics followed the presentation.
 Each break-out session had a facilitator from the project team and a note taker from the Port and Harbor Advisory Commission.
 Workshop topics included:

 1. Table 1: Uplands Considerations & Aesthetics